apollographql/apollo-kotlin/ROADMAP.md

 ## Future feature releases

-- Project isolation compatibility for the Gradle plugin (might work already but at least requires some tests).
 - Better support for inline value classes.
 - Stable Jetpack Compose extensions - user feedback is critical here, please do try out the experimental extensions and let us know what's working and what could be improved!